 This is a Discovery film, a Screen25 recommended independent and arthouse title.

-We will also be screening short film EMKHATSINI by Toa Stappard before the main feature.
+We’re pleased to be screening short film EMKHATSINI by Toa Stappard before the main feature.
 Find out more about our Shorts In The South initiative here.

 Planning on coming to more than one screening a month?
 Support your community cinema and get access to unlimited films at the same time by subscribing to our membership scheme for just £15 a month: